-Another challenge we need to address is how self-printed money could be trusted and accepted by the end-users.
-This is a critical challenge for our system as the essential feature of the cash is it can be legally accepted and liquidated for payment as long as it is real.
-In online scenarios (with access to the internet), a payee can directly verify the validity of payment.
-However, in offline scenarios, the ability to ensure the security of accepting money determines whether the payment system can be adopted by people.
-Therefore, we analyze the trust spectrum of payment systems on different levels and accordingly discuss which path we should take to tackle the payee's concern.
+One major challenge in our payment system is ensuring that end-users trust self-printed money.
+While cash can be lawfully accepted and liquidated for payment if it is real, payees must be able to verify payment both online and offline in order for a payment system to be widely used.
+Therefore, we will explore the various trust spectrums of payment systems at different levels and address payee concerns.

-\begin{itemize} \item On the most basic level, the QR code represents money sitting in the account of the payer.
-Whoever scans that QR code first, will be the receiver of the money.
-Today’s physical equivalent is a personal check.
-It may be okay for a relative to give a child a (decorated) personal check as a present, since the relation between payer and payee is strong, and as such trustful.
-If the check fails to be cashable, the parents may have a word with the relative that gave the check.
-Even a retail store may accept such a form of payment, if the payer is a well-known return customer.
-One may carry such a personal check along for emergency situations, possibly simply in an NFC enabled application like Google pay, or in printed form.
+At the lowest security level, a QR code represents money in the payer's account, and whoever scans the QR code first will receive the money.
+This is similar to a personal check in the physical world.
+Personal checks may be acceptable for close relationships where there is already a high level of trust, but may not be accepted by retail establishments.
+In an emergency scenario, a personal check could be carried in an NFC-enabled software like Google Pay or in printed form.

-\item On the next higher security level, the paying account is not a personal account, but it belongs to a trusted third party such as a commercial bank.
-Today’s physical equivalent is a banker’s check.
-A retail store may accept such a banker’s check even if the customer is unknown, as it is guaranteed to be valid by the bank that issued the check.
-A fraudulent customer may copy such a banker’s check in an attempt to double spend.
-However, the issuing bank will go after such a fraudulent customer the same way it does already today.
-Moreover, such a check could be difficult to copy by having some printed security elements, similarly to banknotes today.
-Banks may be willing to issue digital money in the form of such banker’s checks as a business.
-In contrast to banknotes, such a banker's check will be more secure: If we are in an emergency situation, the validity of such a check can be verified simply by caching the check.
+At the next security level, the paying account belongs to a trusted third party, such as a commercial bank, and the equivalent in the physical world is a banker's check.
+A retail store may accept such a check even if the customer is unknown, as it is guaranteed to be valid by the bank that issued the check.
+While a fraudulent customer may attempt to double-spend by copying the check, the issuing bank will pursue such fraudulent activity.
+Furthermore, a banker's check can be made more secure with printed security elements, similar to banknotes.
+Banks may be willing to issue digital money in the form of such banker's checks as a business.